weseek/mongodb-awesome-backup/README.md

 ### For `backup`, `prune`, `list`

 #### Required

-Note that either AWS or GCP key/secret pair is required not both.

 | Variable              | Description                                                           | Default |
 | --------------------- | --------------------------------------------------------------------- | ------- |